msmykx-intel/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 Each edge has two attributes `in` and `out` containing the input port number of the consumer node and the output port number of the producer node.
 These attributes describe the fact that nodes are operations consuming some input tensors and producing some output tensors.
-From the perspective of Model Optimizer, nodes themselves are "black boxes" because they do not contain required information about the operation they perform.
+From the perspective of Model Optimizer, nodes themselves are **black boxes** because they do not contain required information about the operation they perform.

 ### Operations Attributes Extracting <a name="operations-attributes-extracting"></a>